Child Care proceedings abandoned due to parents progress

 • The relationship between the mother and the father has included physical and verbal abuse, with the mother having been convicted of battery in December 2016 following her assaulting the father.
 This again exposes the child to the risk of emotional harm.

 • The parents have lived an unstable lifestyle which has resulted in the family moving between three different local authority areas during the mother’s pregnancy.
-This unstable lifestyle is not conducive to providing safe and consistent care to the child and would place him at risk of suffering significant harm in the form of the neglect of his physical and emotional harm.
+This unstable lifestyle is not conducive to providing safe and consistent care to the child and would place him at risk of significant harm in the form of neglect of his physical and emotional needs.

 • The mother has not consistently engaged with ante-natal care services and failed to attend appointments.
 In doing so she has failed to prioritise the health and welfare of the child and placed him at risk of suffering physical harm.